nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/FUNCTIONS_AS_PROPS.md

 }
 ```

-So just like a primitive value like a string or an integer, you can pass function references from a parent component to a child component.
+So just like a primitive value, such as a string or an integer, you can pass function references from a parent component to a child component.
 The child component can then specify when that functionality should be invoked, even though it was defined on its parent.

 ## Practice: Remove Customers